piechartssuck/courses/content/readings/01-readings.md

 </center>

 <br>
-<span style="font-size:16px; font-style:italic; color:#bae1ff;">Note: It is absolutely fine if you cannot understand some of what is presented, especially the syntax.
-Copy and paste the code into your R console to follow along.</span>
+<span style="font-size:16px; font-style:italic; color:#bae1ff;">Note: It is absolutely fine if you cannot understand some of what is presented, especially with the syntax which can be overwhelming right now.
+You won’t benefit much at this point (or ever) by reinventing the wheel, rather you learn by <b>copying</b>, <b>pasting</b>, and <b>tweaking</b>.
+Its not stealing - this is how open source works!</span>